How to Remove Blackheads: Say Goodbye to Those Pesky Bumps

-Your best defense against both existing and potential comedones is a cleanser that fights sebum while exfoliating the skin to keep your pores clear.
-POND’S Clear Solutions Antibacterial Facial Scrub contains salicylic acid to wash away 99% of pimple-causing bacteria while removing excess oil and sloughing away dead skin cells.
+Your best defense is to find the best facial scrub that works against both existing and potential comedones.
+It should fight sebum while exfoliating the skin to keep your pores clear.
+POND’S Clear Solutions Antibacterial Facial Scrub contains to wash away 99% of pimple-causing bacteria while removing excess oil and sloughing away dead skin cells.
 A non-scrub alternative is POND’S Anti-Acne Facial Wash with Active Thymo-T Essence, which works in 3 days and eliminates acne at the root.
 Both products eliminate the cause of blackheads, preventing future breakouts.

 Don’t squeeze or pick on your blackheads.

 The urge to pick and poke will be strong — resist it!
 Picking at your blackheads with your fingers can traumatize your skin.
 Even metal blackhead removers are a no-no since they can also irritate the skin if not used properly.
 If you can help it, leave the extractions to the experts.
 Blackheads eventually go away on their own, but it can sometimes take weeks or even months.
 You can try massaging a non-comedogenic oil or balm to loosen it.

 POND’S Cleansing Balm works effectively at cleansing the skin and removing makeup, but it also does a great job at unclogging pores of debris.
 Take a small amount of the balm and massage in circular motions over the affected area for a few minutes.
 This should loosen the blackhead from the pore and keep it from overstaying on your skin.